Tuna Noodle Casserole brings me back to my childhood! Classics like this easy casserole recipe stand the test of time for good reason!

 - 20 ritz crackers, finely crushed

 - Preheat the oven to 400 degrees.

 - Add 4 tablespoons of the butter to a large skillet.
 Once the butter is melted, add the onions and mushrooms and cook for 8-10 minutes until the mushrooms have browned.

 - Add the salt and pepper to the skillet and then sprinkle in the flour, stirring to coat the vegetables.
 Cook for one minute and then pour in the sherry wine and chicken broth.
 Use a whisk to combine the broth and sherry with the vegetables until smooth and then bring the sauce to a simmer.
-Simmer the sauce for 5 minutes to thicken and then pour in the cream.
+Simmer the sauce for 5 minutes to thicken and stir in the cream and parmesan cheese.

 - Next stir in the frozen peas and carrots along with the thyme and tuna fish, stirring to combine.